icopy-site/awesome-cn/docs/awesome/awesome-postgres.md

 * [wal-g](https://github.com/wal-g/wal-g) - The successor of WAL-E rewritten in Go.
 Currently supports cloud object storage services by AWS (S3), Google Cloud (GCS), Azure, as well as OpenStack Swift, MinIO, and file system storages.
 Supports block-level incremental backups, offloading backup tasks to a standby server, provides parallelization and throttling options.
 In addition to Postgres, WAL-G can be used for MySQL and MongoDB databases.
 * [pitrery](https://dalibo.github.io/pitrery/) - pitrery is a set of Bash scripts to manage Point In Time Recovery (PITR) backups for PostgreSQL.
 * [pgbackup-sidecar](https://github.com/Musab520/pgbackup-sidecar) - `pgbackup-sidecar` is a lightweight Docker sidecar container designed to automate regular backups of a PostgreSQL database using `pg_dump`, `cron`, and bash scripts while also sending output to a webhook.
+* [pg-backups-to-s3](https://github.com/Saicheg/pg-backups-to-s3) - Docker-first solution on top of pg_dump with support for environment-based configuration for scheduled PostgreSQL backups with optional compression, GPG encryption, webhooks, automatic upload to Amazon S3.

 ### GUI
 * [Adminer](https://www.adminer.org/) - Full-featured database management tool written in PHP.